DunderChief/R_meetup_Aug25_2015_slidify/slideDeck/index.md

 Why caret package is useful

-base R is not really great if you
+base R is not really great if you want to train multiple models

 </aside>